juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- Autonomy (Not having to care about the caller) vs. Robust against callee modification (Not having to care about the callee)
 - Some collaboration are superior than others, because it is more easily understandable, and robust to changes.
 Superiority is determined by autonomous responsibility (== adequate amount of responsibility spread between caller and callee by the means of abstraction/clarity).
 	- Autonomous responsibility makes collaborations simpler, as it shows intentions without the details.
-	- Responsibility (or, public interface) seperates inside and outside of the object.
+	- Responsibility (or, public interface) separates inside and outside of the object.
 Moreover, autonomous responsibility *clearly* separates it, as too specific responsibility eventually shows the implementation via interface.
 	- Autonomous responsibility makes callee modification to not propagate outside the callee, as it minimizes interface needed.
 	- Autonomous responsibility assures flexibility and reusability of designs (collaboration situations), as the callee and caller are loosely coupled only with messages.
 	- Autonomous responsibility makes roles of objects easily understandable, as responsibilities are highly coherent, hence making the role (set of responsibilities) clear.